yahyaerturan/scotchbox_scripts/README.md

 # Scotchbox Configuration
 My Scripts to work with Vagrant Scotchbox 2.5

-There are some standard tasks which we have to do after we
+There are some standard tasks which I have to do after a new Scotchbox.
+Changing Ondrej PPA Path, Upgrading MySQL, Installing PHPMyAdmin, tweak php.ini, etc. So I have written some codes to automate it.

 ## Remimder
 All commands are designed to be run inside your home folder: `vagrant@scotchbox:~$ ` or `yahya@yahya-X550CC:~$ `